-Item General Guidelines for Sizing Helmet with Cage Use the 2-V-1 rule to ensure a proper fit
+Item General Guidlines for Sizing Helmet with Cage Use the 2-V-1 rule to ensure a proper fit

 The helmet should cover the top of the forehead and should rest about 2 fingers’ width above the eyebrows.Straps should meet snugly in a V-shape just below the ears.One finger should fit between the chin and chin straps.For additional guidance, you may also want to check sizes of individual brands.

-Glove Pre-T-ball players under age 5: 9-inch glove.
+Glove Pre-T-ball players under age 5 should choose a 9-inch glove.